Paid For Jury Duty

 What to Expect When You’re Paid for Jury Duty

-When you are paid for jury duty, you can expect to receive a check from the court or other government agency.
-The amount of money you will receive depends on the length of time you serve and the jurisdiction in which you serve.
-Generally, you will be paid an hourly rate for your service.
+When you get paid for jury duty, you can expect some cash from the court or a government agency.
+How much you get depends on how long you serve and where you serve.
+They usually pay you per hour, which is fair!

 Tips for Making the Most of Your Time When You’re Paid for Jury Duty